DeadVORT3X/DeadVORT3X/README.md

 - 👋 Hi, I’m @DeadVORT3X
-- 👀 I’m interested in Coding at my free time
+- 👀 I Code in my free time
-- 🌱 I’m currently learning Python for now
+- 🌱 I’m currently learning Web Development
 - 📫 How to reach me?
-Instagram - @ig_vort3x
+Instagram - @vort3x_who

 <!---
 DeadVORT3X/DeadVORT3X is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.